Skip to content

 Save up to $150,000 on eligible solar panels and battery storage

 Improve your building's resilience and energy independence by investing in solar panels, batteries, or both to maximize the value of your project.
-By participating in our self-generation program, you'll reduce electricity costs over time and be able to refocus your budget on other building improvements.
+When you’re approved for our self-generation program, you'll reduce electricity costs over time and be able to refocus your budget on other building improvements.

 Solar panel rebates